-While the epidemic of injuries due to vaping and e-cigarettes has been getting worse in recent years, in late 2019 lawmakers decided that it was time to take action.
+With the epidemic of vaping-related injuries getting worse in recent years, in late 2019 lawmakers decided to take action.
 In November of that year, New York State Attorney General Letitia James decided to file a lawsuit against the country’s largest vape brand, Juul.
 Shortly afterwards, the New York City Council approved a ban on flavored e-cigarettes which began in late November of last year and is still in effect.

 In January 2020, New Jersey joined New York’s efforts when the Senate passed a bill that prohibited selling or distributing any flavored or scented e-cigarette or vape device.
 They also imposed a $250 for first offenders, $500 for second offenders, and $1000 for additional offenses.